Release of 2022 Singapore-Cambridge GCE O-Level Examination Results and 2023 Joint Admissions Exercise

 19. The PFP is an alternative to the Secondary 5 N(A) year.
 It is a one-year foundation programme at the polytechnics that offers a practice-oriented approach to prepare students for entry into the relevant diploma courses.

-20. Students are eligible to apply for the PFP if they obtain a raw ELMAB34 aggregate of 12 points or lower, and meet the subject-specific requirements for their chosen course.
+20. Students are eligible to apply for the PFP if they obtain a raw ELMAB37 aggregate of 12 points or lower, and meet the subject-specific requirements for their chosen course.

-21. PFP-eligible students who had taken O-Level subjects will receive a copy of Form P from their respective secondary schools when they collect their GCE O-Level results on 12 January 2022.
+21. PFP-eligible students who had taken GCE O-Level subjects will receive a copy of Form P from their respective secondary schools when they collect their GCE O-Level results in person.
 Each copy of Form P contains a unique password.
 Interested students should use the respective passwords to submit their applications online via the PFP website at

 https://pfp.polytechnic.edu.sg/PFP/index.html.
-More information on the eligibility requirements for the PFP, as well as how O-Level results are considered in the computation of the ELMAB3 aggregate, can be found on the PFP website.
+More information on the eligibility requirements for the PFP, as well as how GCE O-Level results are considered in the computation of the ELMAB3 aggregate, can be found on the PFP website indicated above.

-22. Applications for the PFP will be open from 2.00pm on 12 January 2022 until 4.00pm on 17 January 2022.
-The PFP posting results will be released at 2.00pm on 21 January 2022 through the PFP website.
-Students will be required to indicate whether they wish to accept, reject, or appeal for a change of course by 4.00pm on 25 January 2022.
+22. Applications for the PFP will be open from 2.00pm on Thursday, 12 January 2023, to 4.00pm on Tuesday, 17 January 2023.
+The PFP posting results will be released at 2.00pm on Thursday, 26 January 2023 through the PFP website.
+Students will be required to indicate whether they wish to accept, reject, or appeal for a change of course by 4.00pm on Tuesday, 31 January 2023.

 Direct-Entry-Scheme to Polytechnic Programme (DPP)

-23. The DPP prepares students for progression into selected polytechnic diploma courses via a two-year Higher Nitec course at ITE.
-Students are eligible to apply if they obtain a raw ELMAB3 aggregate not exceeding 19 points and met the subject-specific requirements for their chosen course.
-More information on the DPP and eligibility requirements can be found at
+23. The DPP8 prepares students for progression into selected polytechnic diploma courses via a two-year Higher Nitec course at ITE.
+Students are eligible to apply if they obtain a raw ELMAB3 aggregate of 19 points or lower, and meet the subject-specific requirements for their chosen course.

-24. Secondary 4 N(A) students who are newly eligible after taking into account their O-Level examination results should submit their DPP applications online via the DPP application portal at
+24. Eligible Secondary 4 N(A) students may submit their DPP applications online via the DPP application portal at

-25. The DPP posting results for applications made under the final application phase will be released at 9.00am on 19 January 2022 through the DPP application portal.
-Students will be required to indicate whether they wish to accept or reject the DPP offer by 21 January 2022.
+25. The DPP posting results for applications made under the final application phase will be released at 9.00am on Thursday, 19 January 2023 through the DPP application portal.
+Students will be required to indicate whether they wish to accept or reject the DPP offer by 11.59pm on Wednesday, 25 January 2023.

 For successful PFP and/or DPP applicants

-28. Students who accepted a place in the earlier application phase of the DPP in December but have now decided to take up a PFP offer will need to apply to ITE to withdraw from the DPP first, before they are able to take up the PFP offer.
+28. Students who accepted a place in the earlier application phase of the DPP in December but decide to take up a PFP offer now must withdraw from the DPP first before they are able to take up the PFP offer.
+DPP-enrolled students should check with their ITE class advisor for more details on the DPP withdrawal process and deadlines for withdrawal.

-1 Form A will list the applicant’s GCE O-Level examination results, the courses which he/she is eligible to apply for under the JAE, and his/her JAE PIN (i.e. a personal password for the
+2 Form A will list the applicant's GCE O-Level examination results, the courses which he/she is eligible to apply for under the JAE, and his/her JAE PIN (i.e. a personal password